 Oil & Gas Journal Archive

-- EIA: US crude oil inventories up 5 million bbl
+- EIA: US crude inventories decrease 2.1 million bbl